masao/ttl2html-doc-ja/docs/configuration.rst

       - https://example.org/BookShape

 * ``site_title``: Main title for the whole website.
 * ``template_dir``: Local template directory to find a template file.
-Default template files are available at [here](https://github.com/masao/ttl2html/tree/master/templates).
+Default template files are available at `here <https://github.com/masao/ttl2html/tree/master/templates>`_.
 To overwrite the contents of the original template, copy the original file to the directory specified here and rewrite it.
 * ``title_property``: Specified URI is regarded as a title property for the resource.
 In default, a title is matched with the following properties:

   * https://www.w3.org/TR/rdf-schema/#label